trovu/trovu-data-user/README.md

 # trovu-data-user

-Template for creating and managing our own user shortcuts, and for advanced settings.
+This is a template for creating and managing our own user shortcuts, and for advanced settings.

 To get started, fork this repository into your own Github account.